isomerpages/ogp/_covid-19/facilitate-antigen-rapid-testing.md

 #### Solution

-* An intuitive registration form that contains: i)  QR code for patients to uniquely identify themselves and associate their identity with  a test kit results via an online form; ii) Barcode stickers for swab test staff to serialise test kits.
+An intuitive registration form that contains: i)  QR code for patients to uniquely identify themselves and associate their identity with  a test kit results via an online form; ii) Barcode stickers for swab test staff to serialise test kits
 * This registration form and the test cartridge reader is integrated with the Covid-19 Management Backbone.
-Upon completion of an ART test,  patients are notified real-time on an online checker and via SMS notifications.
+Upon completion of an ART test,  patients are notified real-time on an online checker and via SMS notifications
-* Public health authorities are notified real-time when an Antigen-positive case is detected.
+* Public health authorities are notified real-time when an Antigen-positive case is detected

 #### Impact

-* Administered more than 1 million Antigen Rapid Tests at border checkpoints and large-scale events
+* Administered > 1 million Antigen Rapid Tests at border checkpoints and large-scale events
 * Supported public health authorities in timely conveyance of Antigen-positve patients